diamandis-lab/CNN_EEG_PD/README.md

 This repo contains the necessary data and code to replicate the findings from the manuscript: Generalizable electroencephalographic classification of Parkinson’s Disease using deep learning

-Preprocessed UNM data can be accessed via google drive here: https://drive.google.com/drive/folders/1kKqpM21GQVYue-owZ7dQuwDnCw8uQktd?usp=sharing
+preprocessed data can be accessed via zenodo: https://zenodo.org/record/8338680
-Preprocessed UIowa data can be accesed via google drive here: https://drive.google.com/drive/folders/19QJgQCEP-09rx_O4ItiBybzLjfKaPNxF?usp=sharing

 Add both folders to your drive, then you can run any of the five notebooks in this repo: